InseeFrLab/AdventOfCodeLeaderboard/README.md

 e.g

 ```
-docker run -p 8080:8080 --env private.group.id=12345 inseefrlab/adventofcodeleaderboard
+docker run -p 8080:8080 --env private_group_id=12345 inseefrlab/adventofcodeleaderboard
 ```

 ### Running from source

 ## <a name="configuration"></a>Configuration

-Configuration can be set through environment variables or by editing `application.properties` or `application-default.properties` files.
+Configuration can be set through environment variables (make sure to replace `.` with `_`) or by editing `application.properties` or `application-default.properties` files.
 Some parameters are mandatory.

 ### Auth Cookie (mandatory)